-In these lines, words “blow” and “row” rhyme in the first and second lines and word “below” in final line also rhyme with them.
+In these lines, the words “blow” and “row” rhyme in the first and second lines, and word “below” in final line also rhyme with them.
 Similarly, words “sky” and “fly” rhyme in the third and fourth lines.
-The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War-I.
+The poet uses end rhyme to create rhythmic flow, as he describes his sorrow for fallen soldiers died in the World War I.

 “Whose woods these are I think I know,

 His house is in the village, though;

 He will not see me stopping here

 To watch his woods fill up with snow.”

 In this example, Frost has used end rhyme at the end of the first, second, and fourth lines with the words “know” “though,” and “snow.”
 These rhyming lines add flow to the piece, and a pleasant effect to the poem.

 Example #4: Midstairs (By Virginia Hamilton Adair)

 “And here on this turning of the stair